The Oregon Department of Emergency

 Be informed and empowered when it comes to emergency and disaster preparedness.
 Resources are available on our Individual Preparedness page.

-Oregon Office of Emergency Management has partnered with the U.S. Department of Homeland Security to support public awareness about this important terrorism safety message.
+Oregon Emergency Management has partnered with the U.S. Department of Homeland Security to support public awareness about this important terrorism safety message.
 A variety of print materials and public service announcements are available for agency partners.

 what’s offered and how to access them.